OkiSamilaRici1/Fetal-Health-Classification/README.md

 Duplicate data can cause the model to misunderstand the data.
 The model will learn patterns that do not exist in reality or the model will study the same data as many duplicates.
 So it will produce a high accuracy value.
 We will assume a high accuracy value is good, but it is not.
 Therefore, before building a machine learning model we have to clean up duplicate data by deleting it.
 So that the modeling is more accurate.

+After removing duplicate data, the number of rows is 2112

 # Data Understanding
 A. Statistical Summary